Nakkub/FapheroSP/README.md

 You must get to 100 to win.

 ## Installation
+- Download the most recent release here: https://github.com/Nakkub/FapheroSP/releases (Will be under assets.
+Called Fapland.SP.Ver.0.X.zip)

 - Place the 100 videos from Original Fapland in the "Fapland Videos" folder.
 Can be found here:

 Part 1(1-65): https://mega.nz/#F!ckNSjADD!sh8KuJGzKGlYgKDv25kiFQ

 Part 2(66-100): https://mega.nz/#F!EpNkjY7I!yNNrmuaoK_YlZq5weeuePA

 - Place Invasion Videos in "invasion" folder.
-Any videos are allowed, but you can find invasions video packs here:
+Any videos are allowed, but you can find invasions video packs here (Unpack the videos into the invasions folder):

 Pack 1(Beats 3): https://gofile.io/d/lDki80